CloudMile/stackdriver-monitoring-simple-reporter/README.md

 Using go version 1.11 or above.

-This is the Alpha version.
+This is the Beta version.

 ## Installation